7sDream/connex/README.md

 Other crates, are just some kind of implements to show the gaming UI and dispatch user action to `connex` game logic to make this game playable.

-The reason it's designed this is that I want to use this game to learn all kinds of different game engines(bevy, Amethyst, Fyrox, Godot, etc.), GUI libraries(tui, egui, iced, durid), and even WASM and frontend UI framework.
+The reason it's designed like this is that I want to use this game to learn all kinds of different game engines(bevy, Amethyst, Fyrox, Godot, etc.), GUI libraries(tui, egui, iced, durid), and even WASM and frontend UI framework.

 This game has some level of complexity, implementing UI and event dispatching for it requires some understanding of the target framework.
-So, it will be something that I will try to transplant to the framework I'm learning after finish the "Hello World" of it, to consolidate my knowledge.
+So, it will be something that I will try to port to the framework I'm learning after finish the "Hello World" of it, to consolidate my knowledge.

 For now, there is only one implementation for `tui`, but it will become more in sometime.